UNSW-CEEM/NEMSEER/README.md

 A package for downloading and handling forecasts for the National Electricity Market (NEM) from the Australian Energy Market Operator (AEMO).

+## Work in Progress

+This package is a work in progress.
+For a high-level overview of development, check out the [roadmap](roadmap.md)

 ## Installation

+- TODO

 ```bash
 $ pip install nemseer